nivikan/ExperimentalCapture/students/nivetha/project1.md

 ![Title Picture](images/thumbTitlePic.png)<br />

 ###About
-Ever done something embarrasing?
+Ever done something embarrassing?
 Been somewhere you regretted?
-Well, let me assure you, you're figerprints were all over the scene of the crime.
+Well, let me assure you, your fingerprints were all over the scene of the crime.

 --

 ###Summary
 We start from the oldest form of photography- traditional printmaking.
 Users take a clean print of their thumb using a traditional ink pad and paper.
 They then scan the print using a digital scanner at 600 dpi - a digital capture.
-After, users bring the print into the “Thumb Prints” processing sketch where the program- using the free library OpenCv- captures and translatess the image yet again.
+Later, users bring the print into the “Thumb Prints” processing sketch where the program- using the free library OpenCv- captures and translatess the image yet again.
 Users can then explore and play with their thumb prints in a game that challenges them to trace their prints as closely as possible within a certain time period.
-As it is a race against the clock, the game experience is frustrating.. embarrasing even.
-In the end, users will receive a one-of-a-kind print as a .tif file to serve as a reminder of this ordeal.
+As it is a race against the clock, the game experience is frustrating.. embarrassing even.
+In the end, users will receive a one-of-a-kind print as a .tiff file to serve as a reminder of this ordeal.

 --